If many of us don’t who we’re against, we don’t know who we’re for. If we don’t who we’re for, we don’t who we are.

 The largest justification for human violence remains the notion that state violence, war is the only means to thwart evil.
 Such a perspective is necessarily connected to hubris.
 Specifically, the arrogant premise that my nation maintains an exclusive handle on morality.

 In the classic story of Zacchaeus, Jesus publicly befriends an evil man.
-Not because he was icky or socially ostracized like some that Jesus was said to befriend, but because he was pure evil.

-He sold out his faith and family for power, prestige, and money and actively joined the Romans in oppressing the poor people and belittling Israel.
+This man sold out his faith and family for power, prestige, and money and actively joined the Romans in oppressing the poor people and belittling Israel.
 As the chief tax collector, he was directly responsible for the forced economic enslavement and oppression of hundreds of thousands of people.
 He was absolutely complicit in maintaining the Roman rule which slaughtered innocents and mercilessly maintained its grip of authoritarian power.

-This is no “personal” sort of sin like many of the gluttons, and drunks, and sexual misguided Jesus was said to befriend.
 This dude was a little fascist on his way to selling out his own people for profit.

 And Jesus publicly befriends him.